-One woman was killed and 10 people injured in a double bombing at the Thai beach resort of Hua Hin, Thai police said.
+One woman has been killed and 10 people injured in a double bombing at the Thai beach resort of Hua Hin, Thai police said.

 Friday marks the birthday of Thailand’s Queen Sirikit, which is also Mother’s Day in Thailand.

-Hua Hin is a popular upmarket Thai resort south of Bangkok where many people would have travelled to spend the holiday weekend.
+Hua Hin is a popular upscale Thai resort south of Bangkok where many people would have travelled to spend the holiday weekend.

 In a separate incident earlier on Thursday, a bomb exploded at a market in the southern Trang province in Thailand, injuring six people.
 Police believe that explosion was related to a local dispute.